mishmash-io/setup-telemetry-collection/README.md

     ...
 ```

-Or, if you would like to always use the latest version of it:
+Or, if you would like to always use the latest version of the agent:

 ```yaml
 - name: Setup telemetry collection